MaheshRS/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-This repository contains Natural Language Processing Samples
+The repository contains project related to Natural Language Processing